N7WEra/SharpAllTheThings/README.md

 # SharpAllTheThings
 The idea is to collect all the C# projects that are Sharp{Word} that can be used in Cobalt Strike as execute assembly command.
+Credit the name to the amazing PayloadAllTheThings github repo (https://github.com/swisskyrepo/PayloadsAllTheThings)

 ### Execution
 - _SharpWMI_ - implementation of various WMI functionality.
 This includes local/remote WMI queries, remote WMI process creation through win32_process, and remote execution of arbitrary VBS through WMI event subscriptions.
 Alternate credentials are also supported for remote methods.